Emotion Detection and Recognition (EDR) Market - Growth, Trends, COVID-19 Impact, and Forecasts (2021 - 2026)

 To understand geography trends, Download Sample Report.

-The emotion detection and recognition market is consolidated due to a few players accounting for the major market share.
+The emotion detection and recognition market is competitive owing to the presence of multiple vendors in the market.
+The market appears to be consolidated due to a few players accounting for the major market share.
 Moreover, due to higher investment and demand for skilled technicians, market entry for new entrants remains challenging.
-Some of the key players in the market are Affectiva Inc., Emotient Inc. (Apple Inc.), Tobii AB (Publ), Noldus, Realeyes OU, and Kairos.
+Some of the key players in the market are Affectiva Inc., Noldus, Realeyes OU, Kairos, among others.

 April 2019 - Affectiva announced the closure of a USD 26 million funding round to advance its emotion and object detection AI for monitoring vehicle passengers.
 The funding round was led by automotive supplier Aptiv.
 Affectiva wants its solution to be incorporated into cameras used in car safety systems to recognize when a driver is happy, sad, drowsy, or frustrated.